sanishmaharjan/PatientCare-Assistant/README.md

 # Frontend: http://localhost:8501
 ```

-## Usage
+## 🚀 Usage

-1. **Access Dashboard**: Open the web interface at http://localhost:8501 to view the dashboard
+1. **🏠 Access Dashboard**: Open the web interface at http://localhost:8501 to view the dashboard
-2. **Upload Documents**: Upload patient documents in the Analysis page
+2. **📁 Upload Documents**: Upload patient documents in the Upload Data page
-3. **Patient Information**: View and analyze patient information directly from the Dashboard
+3. **👥 Patient Information**: View and analyze patient information directly from the Dashboard
-4. **Ask Questions**: Use the Q&A page to ask natural language questions about patients
+4. **❓ Ask Questions**: Use the Q&A page to ask natural language questions about patients
-5. **Generate Reports**: Generate summaries and health risk assessments
+5. **📊 Generate Reports**: Generate summaries and health risk assessments

-### Server Management
+### 🎛️ Server Management

-The application includes a robust server management system with a command-line interface.
+The application includes a robust server management system with a comprehensive command-line interface.

 #### Command Line Control

-You can use the improved command-line control script to manage the API and frontend servers:
+Use the improved control script to manage API and frontend servers:

 ```bash
 # Start both servers